Collinskanyiri/QuotesAgproject/README.md

 ## Description

-This is angular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+This is angular cli application that displays quotes, allow the user to input new quote, likes , dislikes and delete the quote.

-# Quotes
+## Quotes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.